Abdul Latif Rashid: Foreign policy

 Rashid opposes the normalization of diplomatic relations with Turkey as long as it violates Iraq's sovereignty.
 On 8 April 2023, Rashid condemned Turkey's alleged bombardment of an area near Sulaimaniyah airport inside Iraq's autonomous Kurdish region.
 A source from the Turkish Defense Ministry stated to Agence France Press that Turkey's armed forces "undertook no such activity."

 Speaking on 27 February 2023, Rashid said that the 2003 invasion of Saddam-ruled Iraq by the United States and its allies was "necessary" because of the regime's "brutality."
 He claimed that "after twenty years," now "peace and security [are] all over the country."
 However, long-awaited public projects, especially in the transport sector, have not materialized, a shortcoming he attributed to lingering corruption.
 The Iraqi president expressed the belief that "improving relations with neighbors, including Iran, Syria, Kuwait, Saudi Arabia, Turkey, and Jordan, is a source of strength for Iraq."

 Personal life

 Rashid is from a prominent Kurdish family.
 He is married to Shanaz Ibrahim Ahmed, daughter of poet Ibrahim Ahmed.
-They have 2 children.
+They have two sons, Asoz and Zagros, and one daughter, Sara.